Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 <img src = "assets/7.7.sysadmin.png">

-Fantastic work!
-We have now successfully learned what an end to end Data Governance workflow can look like in Snowflake showcasing the ease of use and scalability our Column Masking and Row Level Security functionality can provide.
+**Remarkable!** We have now successfully learned what an end to end Data Governance workflow can look like in Snowflake showcasing the ease of use and scalability our Column Masking and Row Level Security functionality can provide.

 ### Step 8 - Click Next -->